erbieio/wallet-docs/wallet/_sources/index.rst

-Limino Wallet
+Erbie Wallet
 ================================
-This tutorial will guide you through how to use the Limino Wallet.
+This tutorial will guide you through how to use the Erbie Wallet.
 It includes basic wallet features such as account, private key, network, token, as well as special features such as snft, staker, and validator.

 - Supported systems: **Windows**, **MacOS**.

-- Open `PC Limino Wallet <https://www.limino.com/#/wallet>`_, or you can also install `plug-in Limino Wallet <https://chrome.google.com/webstore/detail/liminowallet/ljgaiedhmdfibdpilgpglddemlbedmhh>`_ for operation.
+- Open `PC Erbie Wallet <https://wallet.erbie.io>`_, or you can also install `plug-in Erbie Wallet <https://chrome.google.com/webstore/detail/liminowallet/ljgaiedhmdfibdpilgpglddemlbedmhh>`_ for operation.

 - Use Google Chrome or Apple Safari.